 PREVENTING PROSTATE CANCER

-Reduce Your Risk with Simple, Proactive Solutions
+Reduce Your Risk with Simple, Proactive Choices

 YOUR CHANCES OF DEVELOPING PROSTATE CANCER CAN BE GREATLY DECREASED!
 Prostate cancer is the second most frequent malignancy in men worldwide.
 Common treatments include surgery, radiation, hormone therapy, and chemotherapy, but these interventions can have devastating side effects.
 The exciting news is that scientists and physicians are starting to believe that prostate cancer may be preventable through simple lifestyle changes.
 This means that YOU have the power to reduce your risk!